 Membership revenue is charged on an annual basis, determined on the fiscal year of the Foundation.
 The membership benefits include discounts on merchandise and ticket purchases.
 The performance obligations connected with these benefits are recognized over time as the benefits are delivered to members.
 The Foundation believes that this method provides a faithful depiction of the transfer of services over the term of the performance obligations.
-Membership income of \$290,567 and \$245,513 was recognized for the year ended June 30, 2023 and 2022, respectively.
+Membership income of \$286,605 and \$290,567 was recognized for the years ended June 30, 2024 and 2023, respectively.